-GCCM requires contractors to provide the following Certificates of Currency.
-These requirements apply in full to all work done on boats on the water, or in the shipyard area, including detailing.
-Please upload copies below.
+GCCM requires contractors to provide use with a copy of their Certificates of Currency.
+These requirements apply to all work performed for, or within an onsite business, including deliveries/collections/sales representatives, on boats in the water, or in the shipyard area, including detailing.
+Please upload copies of the following documents.

 Any accident or incident that results in property damage or injury, or in environmental harm, or threatens environmental harm, must be reported immediately to a GCCM staff member.

-Each contractor is required to provide a risk assessment (Job Safety Analysis or Safe Work Method Statement) prior commencing any job that involves a certain risk to marina property, vessels or the environment.
+All contractors are required to ensure that risk assessments (e.g. Job Safety Analysis, Safe Work Method Statement etc.) have been developed prior commencing any job that creates a risk of injury/illness, marina property, vessels, or the environment.

 Safety valves are to be utilised in the use of compressed air.
 Cylinders are to be stored and used in a secure and upright position.
-All air-lines are to be securely joined to prevent separation during operation.
+All air lines must be undamaged, and be securely joined to prevent separation during operation.

 Electrical leads must be switched off at the point of power supply and removed when not in use.
-Extension leads must be kept as short as possible and must be located and protected in such a manner as to prevent damage from vehicular traffic, hot equipment and the water.
+Extension leads must be kept as short as possible and must be located and protected in such a manner as to prevent trip hazards, damage from vehicular traffic, hot equipment, and the water.
 Taped joints, double adapters and piggyback plugs are not to be used.

 Where petrol or diesel-powered equipment is used on site, fuel must be stored in satisfactory metal safety containers.
 Contractors are to ensure that adequate ventilation is provided when using petrol or diesel-powered equipment and that sufficient non-smoking signs are displayed.